dsinecos/dsinecos.github.io/_posts/2018-12-11-Understanding-GraphQL.md

 <br>

-# Components of a GraphQL setup on Backend
+# Components of a GraphQL setup on backend

 ## Schema